 What is product stewardship?

-For producers, this may mean designing products so they can be broken down into recyclable or reusable components.
-For retailers and consumers it may mean taking an active role in the responsible disposal or recycling of a product.
+Taking responsibility may range from designing a product which can be broken down into recyclable or reusable components to responsible disposal or recycling of a product.

 Find out more